-Born in Cairo in 1970 and raised in Yemen during his childhood, Walid Ebeid graduated with a BFA from the Faculty of Fine Arts, Helwan University, in 1992.
+Born in Cairo in 1970 and raised in Yemen, Walid Ebeid graduated with a BFA from the Faculty of Fine Arts, Helwan University, in 1992.
 His work has been exhibited internationally since, earning him a reputation for his powerful expressive style.

 ArtTalks is proud to present People You May Know, the first solo exhibition of Walid EBEID at the Gallery.